About the Combined Test (Nuchal Translucency Scan)

 How does the test work?

-By measuring the thickness of tissue fluid that lies under the skin at the back of the baby’s neck (the Nuchal Translucency), a computer programme can convert this measurement plus the length of the baby and the mother’s age into a single risk for Down Syndrome, Edward Syndrome and Patau Syndrome.
-As it is based on the appearance of an individual baby, the technique can also be used in multiple pregnancies to give a risk for each baby.
+By measuring the thickness of tissue fluid that lies under the skin at the back of the baby’s neck (the Nuchal Translucency), a computer programme can convert this measurement plus the length of the baby and the mother’s age into a single probability for Down Syndrome, Edward Syndrome and Patau Syndrome.
+As it is based on the appearance of an individual baby, the technique can also be used in multiple pregnancies to give a probability for each baby.

 Why do I also have a blood test?

 The test has a detection rate of 80% based just on the scan.
 This increases to around 85% in single pregnancies if blood markers (PAPP-A and free B-hCG) are also measured in a sample of blood taken from your arm at the time of the scan.
 Results based on scan are available on the day and blood tests results are usually available within a few days.